Marketing artificial turf as "recyclable" is greenwashing. Being "recyclable" and being "recycled" are not the same thing.

 There's valid reason to be concerned...

-gives reason to be concerned that the components may ultimately wind up left rotting somewhere.
+The video "What happens to plastic and polluting artificial turf?" gives reason to be concerned that the components may ultimately wind up left rotting somewhere.
 It shows the story of big businesses in Holland that accept money from customers to recycle turf but instead let it illegally pile up on their properties and illegally transport it to other properties, some even out of the country.

 An image from the above video shows literal mountains of plastic turf carpets accumulating.